 Different wood lumps can produce different temperatures.
-Normally, hardwood lumps can give you from 1000 up to 1800°F a high temperature.
+Normally, hardwood lumps can give you from 1000 up to 1800°F high temperature.

-Characteristics of Charcoal Briquette
+Characteristics Of Charcoal Briquette

 They are fully carbonized and given the same shapes to ensure even burn and longer cook time.

 However, they are slower to blaze and maintain less temperature (700-800°F).
 Unlike lump charcoal, it is not natural and adds pollutants to the air.

 So, you can see, both of them have their distinctive characteristics that you may want for a specific dish.
 So, if you combine them, you can expect to get the best out of each type of charcoal.

-Can You Make Your Customized Charcoal
+You Can Make Your Customized Charcoal

 Making our customized charcoal for grilling and smoking may be quite intimidating to many of us.
 If you have got any tree limbs/logs lying idle in your backyard and planning to use them in your fireplace, there are still some other great ideas.

 So, if you are left with some extra time, try this easy project with your favorite wood to get more flavored dishes.
 It is fun and worth the effort.
 So, let’s start from scratch.